Denise Richards: 1990s: Immediate breakthrough and stardom

 Her first starring role in a wide theatrical release was Starship Troopers in 1997 for which Richards was nominated for the Blockbuster Entertainment Award for Favorite Female Newcomer.
 The film grossed a total of $121.2 million worldwide.
 In 2012, Slant Magazine ranked the film at number 20 on its list of the 100 Best Films of the 1990s.
 She followed this with a role in the erotic thriller film Wild Things (1998) alongside Kevin Bacon, Matt Dillon and Neve Campbell.
 Variety praised Richards's transition from good-girl-type roles to manipulative villainess and the review continued to include her as part of "an ensemble that appears to be enjoying the challenge of offbeat roles and unusual material.
 There's not a wrong note struck by the game group of players."
 In 2016, Glamour praised the film's female characters by describing Richards and Neve Campbell as "two of the most well-rounded, fascinating, and exciting characters to ever grace the screen."

 Richards was cast as the nuclear physicist Christmas Jones in the James Bond film The World Is Not Enough (1999).
 Though she considered her role "brainy", "athletic", and having depth of character, she was criticized as not credible in the role.
 Her outfit, which often comprised a low-cut tank top and tight shorts, elicited unfavorable comments.
 Richards stated that a lot of viewers "made fun of" the character's attire but that "These Bond girls are so outrageous and if I did really look like a scientist, the Bond fans would have been disappointed."
-Richards was nominated for the Blockbuster Entertainment Award for Favourite Actress – Action, for the film.
+Richards was nominated for the Blockbuster Entertainment Award for Favorite Actress – Action, for the film.
 Later that year, Richards starred alongside Kirsten Dunst in the beauty pageant satire, Drop Dead Gorgeous.
 The film has gained new fans with time and is regarded as a cult film.
 Richards, playing a spoiled princess, was praised for her performance by Los Angeles Times for being "as rightly nasty as she is pretty".